generalov/connect-sourcemaps/README.md

 ### Respond with an annotation injected into a content on the fly

-A `sourceMappingURL` comment will be appended to CSS and JavaScript files.
+A [sourceMappingURL][3] comment will be appended to CSS and JavaScript files.
 Any existing annotations will be overrided.

 ```javascript
 var connectSourceMaps = require('connect-sourcemaps');